 Around the treatment window are contact sensors to prevent accidental flashes.
 If you don’t have full contact with your skin it won’t flash.
 This means holding the gun at a 90-degree angle to your skin to cover the contacts.
 I found it comfortable and easy to hold with just the right pressure against my skin.

-In addition to the 4 cm2 body window attachment, the Lumea SC1997 come with a 2 cm2 precision attachment.
-This has an additional filter so it’s gentle on more sensitive areas like the face.
+All models come with a 4 cm2 body window attachment, and a smaller 2 cm2 precision or face attachment.
+This has an additional red filter so it’s gentle on more sensitive areas like the face.
 It’s also easier to position on bony and uneven surfaces than the larger body attachment.
 It’s helpful for toes, knees and ankles, but especially so on the upper lip and chin where you need to get even coverage and protect your lips too.

-The Lumea SC1999 come with the 4 cm2 body window attachment, the 2 cm2 precision / facial attachment and there’s a 2 cm2 bikini attachment too.
+The Lumea SC1999 and BRI923 also have a 2 cm2 bikini attachment.
 Bikini hair is coarser and more stubborn than other body hair and flashes in this area can sting a bit.
 Using a lower intensity level helps but this then has a lesser effect.
 Philips therefore designed a specialist bikini attachment.
 It has a special filter that makes it comfortable to use a higher more effective intensity level when compared to the body attachment.

 Like all modern devices, the Lumea Advanced comes with 2 treatment modes; a stamping mode and a continuous flash mode.